mlflow/mlflow/docs/source/models.rst

 The params types and shapes are checked against the signature.

 MLflow verifies the compatibility of each parameter provided during inference by comparing its type and shape with those specified in the signature.
-Scalar values should have a shape of None, while list values should have a shape of (-1,).
-If the parameter's type or shape is incompatible, an MlflowException will be raised.
+Scalar values should have a shape of ``None``, while list values should have a shape of ``(-1,)``.
+If the parameter's type or shape is incompatible, an exception will be raised.
 Additionally, the value of the parameter is validated against the specified type in the signature.
 We attempt to convert the value to the specified type, and if this conversion fails, an MlflowException will be raised.